Nutbush, Memphis

 Nutbush is a long-standing neighborhood in northeastern Memphis, Tennessee, United States.

 Geography

-Nutbush is bordered by I-40 and Jackson Avenue to the north; Wells Station to the east; Macon Avenue to the south, and Homer Street to the west.
-It is adjacent to the city's Kingsbury neighborhood.
+Nutbush is bordered by the Chelsea Ave.
+Greenline Railroad (formerly Union Pacific railway) to the north; North Graham Street to the east; Bayliss Avenue to the south, and Townes Avenue to the south-west.
+It includes Memphis National Cemetery, and is adjacent to Chickasaw Heights to the south-west and the city's Kingsbury neighborhood to the south-east.